-Never having seen anything quite like this, we excitedly reflected back on some of the more visceral moments during the past hour.
+We excitedly reflected back on some of the more poignant moments during the past hour.
 Never having seen a Harrier kill prey, we speculated how common an occurrence this was.
 Clearly, the hawk was in charge and demonstrated what appeared to be a textbook dispatch in the refuge.
 Another colloquial name for the Harrier is a “Marsh Hawk,” and the behavior we’d just witnessed fully supports that moniker.

 But there was more!
 Moments later, the Gray Ghost flew back to the cache accompanied by the female Harrier, a darker beauty with the characteristic owl-like face.
-We surmised his intent was to show her where he’d hidden the meat and the two of them flew off.
+We surmised his intent was to show her where he’d hidden the meat.
 In retrospect, we’d just witnessed a once-in-a-lifetime demonstration of a predator/prey interaction and the epilogue that followed will simply remain conjecture.

 From a documentation perspective, there was sound data.
 Attached to digital photographs is the date and time a photo was taken.
 From beginning to end the entire process, comprising more than 1,500 shutter clicks, was captured in a little under an hour!
 My only regret was not asking Sooney to fetch my tripod and stool as holding that heavy camera began to wear on me.

-The remainder of our trip, while not nearly as dramatic, consisted of a couple nights camping at the Malheur Field Station that was highlighted by a Great Horned Owl nest with 3 puff-balls with sad eyes.
+The remainder of our trip, while not nearly as dramatic, consisted of a couple nights camping at the Malheur Field Station that was highlighted by a Great Horned Owl nest with 3 sad-eyed puff-balls in the nest.
 That was followed by 4 nights at beautiful Page Springs featuring yet another Great Horned Owl nest, this time with 2 fledges.
-Throughout the week, Sooney tallied over 100 species identified and quite a number of them have been added to the gallery accompanying this dispatch.
+Throughout the week, Sooney tallied over 100 species and quite a number of them have been added to the gallery accompanying this dispatch.
 It’s hard to believe that after processing the hundreds of photographs taken during the week, we’ve switched gears and are preparing for our long-awaited 4-week pelagic birding adventure in Alaska.
 Stay tuned.